rschristopher/ischristtrue.com/src/modern-views/millennialism.md

  # amillenialism

 like "partial preterism", we perhaps shouldn't dignify Millennialism as doctrine, but it's arguably not heretical...

 e.g., we don't say apelagianism, anestorianism, or aarianism, or we don't call Calvinism aarminianism.

- amillenialism should perhaps just be called "biblical view" as it requires no eisegesis and can ve understood exegetically.
+amillenialism should perhaps just be called "biblical view" or the "orthodox view" as it requires no eisegesis and can ve understood exegetically.